They’re the two words that can strike fear into the heart of every parent: “I’m bored!”

 With simpler, open-ended play, the possibilities open up because the child is the one in control of what happens next…

-Childhood is a wonderful time of discovery, and our Kids Games Boredom Buster is just what every parent needs to cure the dreaded “I’m bored!” syndrome.
+Kids Games Boredom Buster is just what every parent needs to cure the dreaded “I’m bored!” syndrome.
 Check it out now!

-• Budget Direct’s Kids Games – the Boredom Buster is an interactive compilation of simple, low-cost games and activities for your kids
+• Budget Direct’s Kids Games – the Boredom Buster is an interactive compilation of simple, low-cost games and activities for kids

 • Many of the activities in Boredom Buster make use of common household items, which saves you money